overnode-org/overnode/docs/docs/12-central-logging.md

 Adjust the downloaded settings as required.
 Default settings should work fine for a start.
 The stack opens `3100` port on localhost interface on each node.
 The server on the port forwards traffic to the Loki server using the network of a cluster.

+The default configuration also enables logs collection from `/var/logs` on each host.

 ## Configuring logging per containers

 In order to opt in containers to log to Loki, add `logging` section to the required services, like the following: